jflunker/Jflunker_PNASH/README.md

 ### 5. [Evaluation of NIOSH Programs (Ongoing)](https://www.cdc.gov/niosh/programs/review/default.html)

-> **5.1.** "hese new evaluation studies have the same goal of assessing program relevance and impact through a peer review process.
+> **5.1.** "These new evaluation studies have the same goal of assessing program relevance and impact through a peer review process.
 However, based on the lessons learned from the previous eight reviews and advances in evaluation science, NIOSH evaluators are applying a theory-based approach to the evaluations: a modified version of Contribution Analysis.1 The emphasis of this approach is on demonstrating a program’s contribution to an outcome rather than establishing causal attribution."

 ## Data Sources